Celebrity DUI arrests can create a very difficult challenge

-There are many reasons for today’s constant media exposure, but there are five primary factors that have created the seemingly endless litany of names of sports and entertainment figures, politicians, and big business owners “making the news” for a DWI-DUI arrest.
+Celebrity DUI arrests are in the news virtually every week.
+Having represented over 100 high-profile individuals, I can tell you why it seems as though celebrities and billionaires are constantly getting nabbed for DWI-DUI.
+When George W. Bush’s, who was a presidential candidate at the time, prior DUI conviction became news in 2000 and his vice-presidential candidate, Dick Cheney’s, two prior DUI convictions surfaced, I immediately knew a new era in “public disclosure” of DUI arrests had arrived.
+There are many reasons for today’s constant media exposure.
+Still, there are five primary factors that have created the seemingly endless litany of names of sports and entertainment figures, politicians, and big business owners “making the news” for a DWI-DUI arrest.
 These points cover the phenomenon:

-Factor No. 3: The proliferation of stationary video security and monitoring cameras from both private businesses, shopping centers, grocery stores and police/law enforcement locations has provided much-sought after footage of celebrities getting into trouble.
+Factor No. 3: The proliferation of stationary video security and monitoring cameras from private businesses, shopping centers, grocery stores, and police/law enforcement locations has provided much sought-after footage of celebrities getting into trouble.
 These valuable media clips and screen capture shots have tremendous value for the stations that are seeking the “breaking story.”
-Plus, because of First Amendment “commercial speech” rights of the press, many celebrity DUI trials or court appearances can be captured in high definition, under court orders to permit a news camera inside the court room for DUI or other criminal cases.
+Plus, because of the First Amendment “commercial speech” rights of the press, many celebrity DUI trials or court appearances can be captured in high definition, under court orders to permit a news camera inside the courtroom for DUI or other criminal cases.

 For even the most skilled and experienced DUI attorney representing an accused drunken driver at a trial, the daunting task of selecting a jury in the highly-publicized atmosphere of DUI news and publicity can be a nightmare.
 Only by addressing the celebrity status of the client directly and thoroughly can a “fair” jury be selected.
 Getting the whole venire panel to discuss this “elephant in the room” is problematic, much less asking direct questions of individual juror panel members about their pre-conceptions about celebrity DUI and other criminal arrests.